How to Uninstall Apps on Mac

 Sounds good?
 It sounds great!
 Here’s what you have to do:

-Download CleanMyMac X for free and run the trial version that allows you to clean 500 mb of junk for free.
+Download CleanMyMac Xand run the free version that allows you to clean a big portion of junk.
 This means you can delete a couple of un-deletable apps at no cost.
 If you like it, you’ll be able to upgrade to the paid version and give your Mac a full clean out.
 You’ll also be able to uninstall apps on Mac correctly at any given time, without limits.

 To remove apps from Mac the easy way with CleanMyMac X follow these steps: